locationtech/geomesa/docs/user/commandline_tools.rst

 command line using ``-u`` or ``--username`` and type the password in an additional prompt, where the password will be hidden from the shell history.

-A test script is included under ``geomesa-tools-$VERSION/bin/test-geomesa`` that runs each command provided by geomesa-tools.
-Edit this script by including your Accumulo username, password, test catalog table, test feature name, and test SFT specification.
-Default values are already included in the script.
-Then, run the script from the command line to ensure there are no errors in the output text.

 In nearly all commands below, one can add ``--instance-name``, ``--zookeepers``, ``--auths``, and ``--visibilities`` (or in short form ``-i``, ``-z``, ``-a``, and ``-v``) arguments to properly configure the Accumulo data store connector.
 The Accumulo instance